Rajan-Paudel/Rajan-Paudel/README.md

 - 👋 Hi, I’m @Rajan-Paudel
 - 👀 I’m interested in App and Web Development.
-- 🌱 I’m currently Flutter and machine learning.
+- 🌱 I’m currently learning Flutter and machine learning.
 - 💞️ I’m looking to collaborate on React.js and native app developement.
 - 📫 You can contact/hire me on Fiverr
 https://www.fiverr.com/rajanpaudel143